codebar-ag/laravel-zammad/README.md

 ## 💡 What is Zammad?

-Zammad is a web based open source helpdesk/customer support system with many features to manage customer communication.
+Zammad is a web-based open source helpdesk/customer support system with many features to manage customer communication.

 ## 🛠 Requirements